 Warning Signs of Nutritional Deficiency in Cats

-You’ll notice that we mention a high-quality diet.
+You’ll notice that we talk about high-quality pet food only.
 This is because not all pet food is created equal.
 It’s not as simple as claiming that the costliest food on the shelf will be the best.
-It is safe to say that you get what you pay for, though.

 Cheap cat food is more likely to be loaded with sugars and fillers.
-These will be tasty for your pet in the short-term, but potentially harmful eventually.
+These will be tasty for your pet in the short-term, but potentially harmful to their long-term health.

-Low-quality cat food will leave your cat with a nutrient deficiency.
-The exact symptoms may vary, depending on what particular vitamins your cat is deficient in.
+Low-quality cat food will leave your cat with a nutritional deficiency.
+The symptoms may vary, depending on what particular vitamins and nutrients your cat is deficient in.
 As AnimalWised explains, general warning signs include:

-- Variable eating habits, such as irrepressible hunger followed prolonged disinterest in food
+- Irrepressible hunger followed prolonged disinterest in food

-- Skin disorders, including dandruff, dermatitis or seborrhea
+- Skin disorders, including dandruff, dermatitis, and seborrhea

-- Complications surrounding the litter tray, including constipation or diarrhea
+- Complications surrounding the litter tray, including constipation and diarrhea

 - Behavioral changes, including hyperactivity or uncharacteristic aggression